adamshin/SwiftReorder/README.md

 # SwiftReorder

-SwiftReorder is a UITableView extension that lets you easily add drag-and-drop reordering to any table view.
-It's robust, lightweight, and completely customizable.
+SwiftReorder is a UITableView extension that lets you add long-press drag-and-drop reordering to any table view.
+It's robust, lightweight, and fully customizable.

 ![Demo](Resources/demo.gif)

 ## Features

-- [x] Smooth animations
+- Smooth animations
-- [x] Automatic edge scrolling
+- Automatic edge scrolling
-- [x] Works with multiple table sections
+- Works with multiple table sections
-- [x] Customizable shadow, scaling, and transparency effects
+- Customizable shadow, scaling, and transparency effects

 ## Installation